cluesblues/teamcity-documentation/topics/python.md

 Launch the [pytest](https://docs.pytest.org/en/stable/index.html) framework.

-You can specify a path to the pytest file in the additional arguments.
+To filter the scope of processed files, you can specify a path to the pytest file in the additional arguments.

 </td>

 <td>

-Enter `tests/*.py` as an argument to launch all Python files in the `tests` directory via the pytest framework.
+Optionally, enter `tests/*.py` as an argument to launch all Python files in the `tests` directory via the pytest framework.

 </td>